adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 - Without complete knowledge of the object, the auxiliary tasks are more challenging, and can thus better exploit the discriminative power of local regions.

 - 이러한 제안은 기존의 multitask learning방식과는 다른 것이다. `This design is different from the classic multitask learning setting of hetergenous auxiliary tasks,`
-- which inevitably requires collecting additional annotations (e.g., conducting both object classification and detection [9]).
+- which inevitably requires collecting additional annotations (e.g., conducting both object classification and detection [9-Fast R-CNN]).

 We implement this design through an architecture shown in Fig 3.